sj-ucsd/SBIR_Patent_analysis/README.md

 ## Overview

+## Prerequisites
+1. Python 3.9
+2. List of packages to install and instructions <add below>

 ## Prepration
 A key component of this project is building a classifier that can take a term/phrase and identify whether it is a technical term/phrase or not.
 This is useful in processing abstracts from SBIR and patent database and filter out any non-technical terms.